Run-DMC: Early career

+Simmons (left) and McDaniels (right) performing in 1984 in Long Beach, California.

 After signing with Profile Records, Run-DMC released their debut single "It's Like That/Sucker MCs" in late 1983.
 The single was well received, peaking at No. 15 on the R&B charts.
 The trio performed the single on the New York Hot Tracks video show in 1983.
 Emboldened by their success, Run-DMC released their eponymous debut album Run-D.M.C. in 1984.
 Hit singles such as "Jam-Master Jay" and "Hard Times" proved that the group were more than a one-hit wonder, and the landmark single "Rock Box" was a groundbreaking fusion of raw hip-hop and hard rock that would become a cornerstone of the group's sound and paved the way for the rap rock-subgenre movement of the 1990s.

 Run-DMC's swift ascension to the forefront of rap with a new sound and style meant that old-school hip-hop artists were becoming outdated.
 Along with pushing rap into a new direction musically, Run-DMC changed the entire aesthetic of hip-hop music and culture.
 Old school rappers like Afrika Bambaataa and Melle Mel of Grandmaster Flash and the Furious Five tended to dress in the flashy attire that was commonly attributed to glam rock and disco acts of the era: tight leather, chest-baring shirts, gloves and hats with rhinestones and spikes, leather boots, etc. Run-DMC discarded the more glam aspects of early hip-hop fashion (which were later readopted in 1990 by more "pop" rappers like MC Hammer and Vanilla Ice) and incorporated a more "street" sense of style such as Kangol hats, Cazal glasses, leather jackets, and unlaced Adidas shoes.
 The group's look had been heavily influenced by Mizell's own personal style.
 When Russell Simmons saw Jay's flashy, yet street b-boy style; he insisted the entire group follow suit.
 Run said later: